gradle/gradle/design-docs/jdk9-support.md

 ## Backlog

 - Generate the module descriptor from the Gradle model.
-- Use Java 9 `-release` flag for compiling against older versions.
+- Use Java 9 `--release` flag for compiling against older versions.
 - Use bootstrap classpath for cross compilation against older versions.
 - Add a toolchain resolve that reuses JVM discovery code from test fixtures to locate installed JVMs.